Ethanqg0/WeatherAlarm/README.md

 4. **Customization:** Customize the messages, weather preferences, and motivational quotes based on user preferences.

 5. **Run the Application:** Execute the application to send morning messages to users at 8 AM.
-  1. Create a virtual environment and run it Linux/macOS:
+  A. Create a virtual environment and run it Linux/macOS:
   ```
   python -m venv venv